-The MEDC is planning to notify applicants of grant award decisions within 5 weeks of the application window closing.
+The MEDC is planning to notify applicants of grant award decisions around the week of March 29, 2021.
 All applicants will be notified of grant status by email.

 What is the general process and timing to enter into a grant agreement with the MEDC?